-All participants who are employed during the contribution period are eligible for a profit sharing contribution, if any is made.
-The profit sharing contribution is a percentage of eligible compensation received during the contribution period.
-The Company may make profit sharing contributions from time to time during or after the plan year, as determined by the Company, or may elect not to make the contribution for a contribution period.
-There were no discretionary contributions recognized in 2021.
+All participants who are employed during the contribution period are eligible for the core contribution, if any is made.
+The core contribution is a percentage of eligible compensation received during the contribution period.
+The employer may make the core contributions from time to time during or after the plan year, as determined by the employer, or may elect not to make the contribution for a contribution period.